IS CIRCUMCISION TRAUMATIC FOR A NEWBORN BABY?

 Why do some people perceive infant circumcision as a trifling, momentary event of which the baby is scarcely aware, while others describe it as severe torture?
 Can people really be talking about the same occurrence?

 Witnessing and describing what one believes another person feels in any given situation is a highly subjective endeavor.
 One’s own personality and involvement in the situation influence one’s perception.
-Almost all parents who have ever had a son circumcised, or medical professionals who have ever performed or assisted with the operation -‑ if presented with the idea that circumcision hurts babies‑react with a certain amount of defensiveness.
+Almost all parents who have ever had a son circumcised, or medical professionals who have ever performed or assisted with the operation – if presented with the idea that circumcision hurts babies‑react with a certain amount of defensiveness.
 For circumcision is not done out of deliberate intent to harm the infant.
-No one wants to believe that what he is doing or advocating inflicts a great deal of pain on helpless babies!
-If one is to accept such a belief, then he would either have to recognize in himself an element of cruelty and sadism, or he would have to admit that he was wrong in the past and quit performing or authorizing circumcisions.
+No one wants to believe that what he or she is doing or advocating inflicts a great deal of pain on helpless babies!
+If one is to accept such a belief, then he/she would either have to recognize in himself or herself an element of cruelty and sadism, or he/she would have to admit that he/she was wrong in the past and quit performing or authorizing circumcisions.
 It is difficult for most people to admit that they have been wrong.
 It is difficult for many doctors to learn from lay people.

 It is also true that for medical professionals a certain amount of callousness develops as a result of working in an environment where they deal with so many people and see an unusual amount of suffering.
 Compared to the serious surgery, horrible injuries and life‑threatening diseases that they constantly witness, infant circumcision to them may appear trivial.

 Some people are simply not particularly attuned or sensitive to the feelings of others.
 Some consider any sentiment about babies as maudlin or silly.
 Even some anti‑circumcision activists are primarily concerned about unnecessary surgery and the rights of males to keep their foreskins and consider trauma to infants an extremely minor matter.